bletovskiy/student-lms/README.md

 Likely moodle site
 This small project will be a kind of site for students of a particular specialty in my case cybersecurity.
 The site should provide students with theoretical material, material for lab work, and in the future the possibility to perform lab work on our servers.

+# History
+# 07-21-24
+update styles and files